Course Title: Public Art Projects

 Overview of Learning Activities

 In this course you will engage with public space as a site of exploration, practice and presentation.
-It is studio based which means your learning is activated through experimenting, exploring, testing, envisioning, observing, and playing with a range of materials and art making processes and methods in a studio environment to develop you as an art practitioner.
+It is studio based which means your learning is activated through experimenting, exploring, testing, envisioning, observing, and playing with a range of materials and art making processes and methods in a blended online and studio environment to develop you as an art practitioner.

 You will also receive verbal and/or written feedback from academic staff and peers through a variety of consultations and tutorials.
 This feedback will help you to track how your learning is progressing against the specified learning outcomes for this course.
 In classes you will engage in critical reflection and reviews.